 Optimization in remarketing comes in a few different forms:

-• The user that you are bringing back to your site already has a certain level of familiarity.
+The users that you are bringing back to your site already have a certain level of familiarity.
 You should experiment with sending them to the same page and somewhere completely new.
 Is your messaging catered to someone who has been there before?
 Are you asking questions on the landing page that a previous site visitor would already know the answer to?
-Test to find out which type of content connects most strongly to previous visitors.
+Test to find out which type of content connects best with previous visitors.

 While your results may vary, we’ve found the most success with remarketing ads when they are brand focused.
 This is because the people you’re targeting are familiar with your website.
 They might not pay any mind to a random creative advertisement, but they may be much more likely to notice an ad that’s touting a brand that they know.
 This is especially true if you plan on testing special offers for remarketing visitors.
 They may not notice a discount or sale if they don’t notice that it’s for a site they’ve visited already.
 Our best advice is to start with ads that match your website and your brand as a control set of ads and test from there.